vmware-archive/clarity/get-started/index.md

 Ongoing work and feature requests are tracked using [GitHub Issues](https://github.com/vmware/clarity/issues){: target='_blank' }.
 Please feel free to file an issue.

+When submitting issues please provide a minimal app that demonstrates the issue.
+Fork the [Clarity Plunker Template](https://plnkr.co/edit/VPxyl7?p=preview){: target='_blank' } and recreate the issue.
+Then submit your link with the issue.

 {: #attributions }
 ## Attributions